 Monopoly; it’s a popular board game notorious for causing some of the most heated arguments in history.
-It’s still a firm favourite for families though, especially over the Christmas period.
+It’s still a firm favourite for families though.
 Many households will be familiar with the traditional London format, with tactical players eyeing up lucrative properties like Mayfair or Park Lane.

 But what if you wanted to nab Bute Park or the Principality Stadium on your way around the board?
 Well, you can!
 Monopoly have a Cardiff edition and we think it’s brilliant.
 If you’ve not seen this version and are wondering which parts of the Welsh capital made the cut, we’ve listed them from cheapest to most expensive as they appear on the board.

 If your Monopoly tactic is getting the cheaper properties under your belt early on, then look no further than Chippy Lane (otherwise known as Caroline Street) and Roath Park.
 We’re not going to lie – we’re so happy to see one of our hotspots for a late-night takeaway featured in the game!